giovannicolonna/c2point/README.md

 Replace the placeholder values in the private.json files

-### Note that Cert Auth is the only Auth actually working with SharePoint online
+**Note that Cert Auth is the only Auth currently working with SharePoint online**

 Here is an example of how to initialize private.json with the necessary fields for SharePoint Online authentication using Cert Auth as specified in GoSip Documentation (in this link you'll find script to generate self-signed cert): https://go.spflow.com/auth/strategies/azure-certificate-auth